suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 6. Install Payload(s).
 7. Verify image(s).

-In addition, when multiple Manifests are used for an Update, each Manifest's steps occur in a lockstep fashion; all Manifests have Dependency resolution performed before any Manifest performs a Payload fetch, etc.
+In addition, when multiple Manifests are used for an Update, each Manifest's steps occur in a lockstep fashion: all Manifests have Dependency resolution performed before any Manifest performs a Payload fetch, etc.
+The lockstep process is described in {{processing-dependencies}}.

 #  Changes to Manifest Metadata Structure {#metadata-structure-overview}